JetTrain: History

 In Canada, Bombardier and Via Rail presented a proposal to use JetTrains on Via’s busy Quebec City-Windsor Corridor as part of their ViaFast proposal, but were unable to obtain funding from the national government.
 In January 2008, the premiers of Ontario and Quebec announced a feasibility study for the Corridor, giving high speed trains another chance.
 The Van Horne Institute also completed a study with Bombardier regarding the suitability of JetTrain service between the two largest cities in Alberta, Edmonton and Calgary.
 Other possibilities included new lines in Texas and to Las Vegas.

 In the United Kingdom, the JetTrain has been proposed as a replacement for the 125 mph diesel–electric HST.
 Australian rail magazines have suggested the JetTrain as a viable option for high-speed rail in Australia to supplement the XPT (a version of the British HST) and Tilt Train.

 Bombardier had conversations with the state government of Yucatan, Mexico, for the development of the Transpeninsular Fast Train, a project that aims to connect the state capital of Mérida to the tourist resorts of the Mayan Riviera like Cancún and the Mayan Ruins of Chichen Itza.
 According to the Governor Ivonne Ortega, the train must run on diesel at an average speed of 100 mph, for which Bombardier deemed suitable the use of The JetTrain.

-In the end, nothing ever came of any of these proposals, and the JetTrain essentially disappeared.
-All content related to the JetTrain were eventually removed from Bombardier's web sites and promotional materials.
+In the end, nothing ever came of any of these proposals, and all content related to the JetTrain were eventually removed from Bombardier's web sites and promotional materials.
 As of 2019, the demonstration turbine locomotive was stored at the Transportation Technology Center.